Is it possible to get your Yorkie to stop barking?

 3 – Try to solve the problem.

-Deciphering the actual reason why a Yorkie is barking can be one of the best ways to calm them down.
+Deciphering the actual reason why a Yorkie repeatedly has fits of unnecessary barking can be one of the best ways to calm them down.
 If you know the problem, you can take action to solve it.
 Yorkshire Terrier Guide outlines all the different meanings of certain barks and growls, here are two to get you started:

-- “Low-tone barking is the way of your Yorkie to comunicate about a perceived threat.
+- “Low-tone barking is the way of your Yorkie to communicate about a perceived threat.
 Change of place or conditions, unfamiliar animal sounds, or sudden loud voice may prompt such Yorkie barking behavior.”

-- “High-pitched barking by a Yorkie indicates its efforts to seek your attention.
+- “High-pitched barking by a Yorkie is perceived as attention-seeking barking.
 They may want to relieve themselves, play or stay with the family.”

 How do you handle your Yorkie when it won’t stop barking?

-Feel free to comment below with any of your own experiences!
+Feel free to comment below with any of your own experiences with barking behavior!
 The Yorkie Times is passionate about contributing to the Yorkie community through tips, tricks, and appreciation posts.
 Take a look at some other Yorkie topics and feel free to browse our shop!